kritikmodi/stocks-app-with-microservices/README.md

 # stocks-app-with-microservices

-A Stock Viewer app implemented with Flask and Streamlit.
+An app for viewing stocks' details implemented using Flask and Streamlit.